mainmatter/svelte-workshop/6-stores.iapresenter/text.md

 readable
 derived

-can also customise them or create your own as long as they follow the store interface - `subscribe`, `unsubscribe` & `set`
+can also customise them or create your own as long as they follow the store interface - at least a `subscribe` function that returns an `unsubscribe`, optionally a `set` and `update`...for full compatibility with RxJS observables you can also have an object with the `unsubscribe` field

 ---